 Like every other state, in North Carolina, if a car has this type of title, then all sellers must declare to the buyer that it has been salvaged.
 Choosing to conceal this type of information is actually a misdemeanor offense.

-Types of Salvage Vehicles
+Types of Salvaged Motor Vehicles in North Carolina

 The state of North Carolina has a few different types of salvage vehicle title classifications based on the type of damage it sustained.
 These classifications include the following: